Kuchisake Onna - [Urban Legend | Yokai] - 口裂け女, "Slit-Mouthed Woman."

 • History: The Modern Rumors of Kuchisake-Onna are theorized to have begun in the Showa era, specifically, Gifu Prefecture in Early December 1978, it's thought that some parents were using her a bit like a boogeyman, the classic "Don't go out at night or ___ , will get you!" trick to scare kids into behaving and staying home, (specifically, it's said that it was used in poor neighbourhoods to keep the kids away from attending expensive cram-schools.) - The problem was, that this actually scared the kids so well that rumors spread quickly and by the next year it had solidified itself as an rumor, inspiring mass fear:

-Talk of the legend soon died down, either because of this, or because school was out for summer break. (without internet there was no way for it to circulate easily.)
+Talk of the legend soon died down, either because of this or because school was out for summer break. (without the internet there was no way for it to circulate as easily.)

-By then the legend had also spread to Taiwan and South Korea, (In the time before the internet, that kind of reach is quite amazing.)
+By then the legend had also spread to Taiwan and South Korea, (again, In the time before the internet, that kind of reach is quite amazing.)
 Over there they called her the 'red mask woman.'

 The legend eventually resurfaced in the 1990s, as the topic of plastic surgery and medical malpractice became a popular topic, the story changed and began to spread yet again, her origin changing to be 'a woman who had lost her mind after a plastic surgery gone wrong, the doctor who did it wore a thick pomade in his hair.' - By the 2000's, kuchisake-onna began to make several horror movie & cartoon appearances based after the urban legend, cementing her appearance in pop culture.

-...Similar to the likes of Hanako-san & Teke-Teke, Kuchisake-onna is widely spread among school children So Additional information on her detailed history and personality is also quite abundant, as such, she has more 'supposed origins' than one can properly catalogue, the legend continues to be well known with new information being added to it to this very day.
+because of her scaring school kids, shes also often included in the "Seven School mysteries" (in some stories she's actually the school nurse.) ...Similar to the likes of Hanako-san & Teke-Teke, Kuchisake-onna is widely spread among school children So, Additional information on her detailed history and personality is also quite abundant, as such, she has more 'supposed origins' than one can properly catalogue & the legend continues to be well known with new information being added to it to this very day.

-• 'Pre-modern' appearances: Some folklorists often theorize that the slit mouthed, kuchisake-onna perhaps originates from a story told during the Edo period included in "Ehon Sayoshigure" others say that it's perhaps connected to an actual person from the Meiji period, -however, it should be noted that its difficult to say that there's any connection with 100% certainty. - Indeed, they both have "slit mouths" however the one from Edo was a kitsune, and not named "Kuchisake-Onna" - So, I've decided that i will cover those parts of history with-in their own sticker, another time, someday soon, please look forward to it!
+• 'Pre-modern' appearances: Some folklorists often theorize that the slit mouthed, kuchisake-onna perhaps originates from a story told during the Edo period included in "Ehon Sayoshigure" others say that it's perhaps connected to an actual person from the Meiji period, -however, it should be noted that either connection is difficult to say that there's any connection with 100% certainty. - Indeed, they both have "slit mouths" however the one from Edo was a Kitsune, and not necessarily named "Kuchisake-Onna" - So, I've decided that i will cover those parts of history with-in their own sticker, another time, please look forward to it!
 [I'll link here when I eventually do so!] :)